Open-EO/openeo-processes/README.md

 This repository contains a set of files formally describing the openEO Processes:

-* The `*.json` files provide the process specifications as defined by the openEO API.
+* The `*.json` files provide the stable process specifications as defined by openEO.
+New processes need at least two implementations or consensus from the openEO PSC.
+* The `*.json` files in the [`proposals`](proposals/) folder provide proposed new process specifications that are still experimental and subject to change.
+Ideally, each specification is backed by an implementation.
+Everyone is encouraged to base their work on the proposals and give feedback so that eventually the processes evolve into stable process specifications.
 * [subtype-schemas.json](meta/subtype-schemas.json) in the `meta` folder defines common data types (`subtype`s) for JSON Schema used in openEO processes.
 * The [`examples`](examples/) folder contains some useful examples that the processes link to.
 All of these are non-binding additions.
 * The [`tests`](tests/) folder can be used to test the process specification for validity and and consistent "style".
 It also allows to render the processes in a web browser.